Hanna–Honeycomb House

-The Hanna–Honeycomb House, also known as simply the Hanna House, located on the Stanford University campus in Stanford, California, United States, was Frank Lloyd Wright's first work in the Bay Area and his first work with non-rectangular structures.
+The Hanna–Honeycomb House, also known as simply the Hanna House, is located on the Stanford University campus in Stanford, California, United States.
+It was Frank Lloyd Wright's first work in the San Francisco Bay Area and his first work with non-rectangular structures.
 The house was chosen by the American Institute of Architects as one of seventeen buildings by the architect to be retained as an example of his contribution to American culture.
 It was recognized as a National Historic Landmark on June 29, 1989.